-The Western States Endurance Run is one of the most physically challenging events in the world and participation in it presents numerous medical risks, many of which can be extremely serious or fatal.
+The Western States Endurance Run is one of the most physically challenging events in the world and participation in it presents numerous medical risks, many of which can be extremely serious or on rare occasions fatal.

 Participation in this event is at the runner’s own risk.
-Although Run Management has medical personnel at various points along the course, the inaccessibility of much of the trail will make it difficult or impossible for medical assistance to reach the runner immediately.
-Each runner is encouraged to consult with their own personal care physician regarding any physical limitations before attempting the Run.
+Although Run Management has experienced medical personnel at various points along the course, the inaccessibility of much of the trail may make it difficult or impossible for medical assistance to reach the runner immediately.
+Each runner is encouraged to consult with his or her own personal care physician regarding any physical or medical limitations before attempting the Run.

 Runners should appreciate the risks associated with participation in this event.
 Actions may have to be taken on your behalf under extreme time constraints and adverse circumstances.
 We will make reasonable efforts to give assistance whenever possible.
 Ultimately and primarily you are in charge, and you are likely to be solely responsible for creating your own crisis that we must then respond to.
 Be careful, be responsible, and do not exceed your own abilities and limitations.
 IN THE EVENT THAT A RUNNER REQUIRES EMERGENCY EVACUATION BY GROUND or HELICOPTER-AMBULANCE, THE RUNNER ASSUMES ALL FINANCIAL OBLIGATIONS CONNECTED WITH THIS SERVICE.
 RUN MANAGEMENT IS NOT RESPONSIBLE FOR ANY DEBTS INCURRED.